kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 ### Configure the test to run test logic against the private Ethereum network (5min)
 Now that our test is creating an Ethereum network every time it runs, let's write some logic to interact with it it:

-1. Under the `Private helper functions` section, replace the `//TODO Replace with helper function to create a Go Ethereum client` with the following:
+1. Under the `Private helper functions` section, replace the `//TODO Create Go Ethereum client helper function` line with the following:

     ```golang
     func getEthClient(ipAddress string) (*ethclient.Client, error) {